christopher-kapic/astro-blanding/README.md

 Preconfigured API routes in the `src/pages/api/ab` directory (`ab` as an abbreviation for `astro-blanding`).
 Edit the HTML code in `src/pages/api/ab/og.ts` to generate custom OG images for your social links.
 Use the `Image` component from `@ab/Image.svelte` to have lazy-loaded images using [blurhash](https://blurha.sh/).

+You can change default cache times for images and image previews in `src/config` in the `imageOptimization` property.

 The `<Image />` Svelte component is inspired by NextJS's [image component](https://nextjs.org/docs/api-reference/next/image).

 ```astro